The best way to do business money transfer to Canada from the US

 PayPal

 PayPal is a reliable payment platform that millions of people use worldwide.
-It’s easy to use, has secure technology to protect users from fraud, and has a notable resolution process when it comes to disputes.
+It’s easy to use, has secure technology to protect users from fraud, and has a notable dispute resolution process.

 However, PayPal Business charges several fees for payments, especially international ones.
-There are transaction fees, conversion fees, and general fixed fees that reduce the platform’s appeal.
+These fees include transaction fees, conversion fees, and general fixed fees, which reduce the platform’s appeal.

-For example, PayPal charges between 1.9% and 3.5% per transaction depending on the amount, plus an additional 1.5% for international transfers.
-You can typically expect to be charged a 4% fee for international transactions that involve a currency conversion.
+For example, depending on the amount, PayPal charges between 1.9% and 3.5% per transaction, plus an additional 1.5% for international transfers.
+You can typically expect a 4% fee for international transactions involving a currency conversion.

 P2P currency transfers